laurent85v/archuseriso/readme.md

 #### Btrfs filesystem

-For the Btrfs filesystem two subvolumes are created: `rootfs` and `home`.
-The `rootfs` subvolume for root persistence and the `home` subvolume for home persistence.
+For the Btrfs filesystem, two separate subvolumes are created for persistence: `rootfs` and `home`.

 #### ZFS support

-Use the `--zfs-support` option.
-Using this option `aui-mkiso` will build the ZFS packages required for adding ZFS support to the iso image.
+To add ZFS support to the image there are two methods: either the `--zfs-support` option which will build the zfs packages before installing them, or the `--pkg-dir <path>` which indicates the path of a directory containing additional packages to install (including those of ZFS).

+For the second method there is the `aui-buildzfs` script which allows you to build the zfs packages.

 Example: